-It's very different working for a physician that does not trust you.
-The doc I am working with today is a young Indian man named Dr. Gupta.
+It’s noticeably different working for a physician who does not trust you.
+The doc I’m working with today is a young attending named Dr. Newbie.
 Just like yesterday, I would go into the room, report back to him, and then he would go in.
-However, unlike Dr. Pearl, Dr. Gupta would then proceed to re-ask every question I had already covered.
+However, unlike Dr. Pearl, Dr. Newbie would then proceed to re-ask every question I had already covered.
 Patients must get annoyed answering the same questions repeatedly.
-It certainly annoys me because it means he either wasn't listening to me, didn't care what I said, or didn't trust the information I reported.
+It certainly annoys me because it means he either wasn’t listening to me, didn’t care what I said, or didn’t trust the information I reported.
 Every single patient.
-Not every physician will operate in the way that I, the third-year med student, wants him or her to.
+Not every physician will operate in the way that I, the third-year med student, wants them to.
 Oh well.

-Dr. Gupta is lacking a bit in the interpersonal skills arena.
-For example, a new patient arrives at the office to establish care, she has ripped shoulders and arms, is dressed in workout gear and running shoes, and I'm guessing she will leave the office and head straight to the gym.
-While getting a history from her Dr. Gupta queries, “do you ever work out?”
+Dr. Newbie lacks a bit in the interpersonal skills arena.
+For example, a new patient arrives at the office to establish care, she has ripped shoulders and arms, is dressed in workout gear and running shoes, and I’m guessing she will leave the office and head straight to the gym.
+While getting a history from her Dr. Newbie queries, “Do you ever work out?”
 Um… really?
-He couldn't be like, “oh, I'm guessing you're a runner?”
+He couldn’t be like, “Oh, I’m guessing you’re a runner?”
 Or something equally appropriate?